hapax/hapax.github.io/assets/chance.md

 The code for generating this and subsequent plots is given in the appendix.
-It increases from highly biased towards heads (where our initial conditions start) to fair, after a few exploration timescales, just like we expect.
+It increases from highly biased towards heads (where our initial conditions start) to fair, after a few exploration times, just like we expect.
 There is nothing special about $\ell = 1$ either.
 Below, we plot the curves for $\ell = 0.001$ (black), $0.01$ (red), $0.1$ (blue), $0.5$ (orange):